ITV London: Identity

 The services' on-screen identity has been generic throughout its existence, and has used no on-screen branding to identify it as ITV London, with the exception of one junction after the launch of the 2003 network rebrand.
 Since launch, the region has seen the plain generic idents seen by the rest of the country, without any regional variance identifying it as London; the other regions at this time received a regional ident with the region name below the ITV1 logo.
 Any reference to the service being in London is made in the voiceover alone, or through the programme titles, such as London Tonight.

 Some identity remained on the regional programming end boards however, as each company still produced programmes for the region: Carlton used a red and orange version of their star idents used prior to 2002 with the caption A Carlton Production, with For London added for regional programming, while LWT used a generic purple caption with their logo added into the background.
 The LWT logo was also laid out in a purple box clearly at the top, with the caption An LWT Production beneath and the Granada plc logo at the bottom.
 These endboards lasted until 2 February 2004, when ITV plc was formed and both regional captions were replaced by a generic ITV London logo and An ITV Production caption against a blue squared background.
 This was replaced in 2006 by a blue caption featuring the new ITV1 logo with the words "a production for" above it.
 In 2013, it was replaced by a white ITV News caption with the words "© ITN year", to align with ITN's and ITV plc's other national and regional news bulletins.

-Today, the only distinction between the two original regions on-screen is that local weather forecasts broadcast from Friday night to Sunday is branded as London Weekend Weather, and is sponsored by a different company to the weekday forecasts.
+Since 1 November 2002, the only distinction between the two original regions on-screen is that local weather forecasts broadcast from Friday night to Sunday is branded as London Weekend Weather (or London Weather at the Weekend), and is sponsored by a different company to the weekday forecasts.

 On 14 January 2013, the station's on-air identity was changed to ITV, along with all other ITV plc-owned franchises.

 On 15 November 2022, the on-air identity was reverted to ITV1.

 Productions

-ITV London itself doesn't make any programmes, as all productions were completed by external companies, Carlton, LWT or London News Network.
+ITV London itself doesn't make any programmes, as all network productions are produced or commissioned by ITV Studios, and all regional news programmes by London News Network, and later ITN.
 The News and Sport for the region continued to be provided by LNN until 1 March 2004, when ITN took over production of London Tonight, resulting in the move of the programme from The London Studios to ITN's headquarters at Gray's Inn Road.
 Other regional programmes continued to be produced for the region by the two legal franchises, Carlton and LWT, and the companies were accredited at the end of the production until 2004, when it was replaced by an ITV London caption for both companies following the ITV plc merger.